Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/SNOW-CreateAndUpdateIncident/readme.md

 # Cohesity Create or Update ServiceNow Incident
 ## Summary
 This playbook creates a ticket in ServiceNow.
+It can be also used for updating ticket information or closing it.
+For example, an automation rule can be created to close the ServiceNow ticket by running this playbook when the corresponding Sentinel ticket is closed ([details](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/Solutions/Servicenow/Playbooks/SNOW-CreateAndUpdateIncident/readme.md)).

 ## Prerequisites
 1. Create an account for [ServiceNow](https://signon.service-now.com/x_snc_sso_auth.do).